vietcalls99/CloudRip/README.md

 ## Contributing

 Got ideas for improvements?
 Found a bug?
-Pull requests and issues are welcome!
 If it's better wordlists, new features, or bug fixes - all contributions help.

 ## Important Legal Stuff